victoriglesias5/ThirdWish/option3-midscenejs/README.md

 ---

 ## Step 3.
-Modify `demo.ts`
+Modify `demo.ts` or `demo2.ts`

+This repository includes **two different demo files** for running tasks with Midscene.js:

+### `demo.ts`
+- Executes each instruction **step by step**.
+- Waits a set amount of time between each step.
+- Recommended if you need fine control over the execution timing or debugging each action individually.

+### `demo2.ts`
+- Provides the **entire process as a single instruction**.
+- Assigns a **total processing time** for the AI agent to complete all tasks at once.
+- Recommended for more autonomous execution with minimal step management.

+---

-Edit the `demo.ts` file to define the task you want your AI agent to perform.
+You can modify either file to define the task you want your AI agent to perform, such as:
-You can specify interactions such as:
 - Navigating to a web page
 - Extracting data
 - Filling out forms
 - Validating page content

 ---